DataDog/integrations-core/esxi/README.md

 ## Overview

 This check monitors your vSphere [ESXi][1] hosts and the virtual machines running on them in a distributed manner.
-To monitor your entire vSphere deployment in a centralized way via your vCenter, see the [vSphere integration][11].
+To monitor your entire vSphere deployment in a centralized way through your vCenter, see the [vSphere integration][11].

 ## Setup